YucheChen-UofSC/Personal_Website/_pages/about.md

   - /about.html
 ---
 <div style="text-align: justify">
-Dr.Yuche Chen is an <b>Assistant Professor</b> in the Department of Civil and Environmental Engineering at the University of South Carolina.
+Dr. Yuche Chen is an <b>Assistant Professor</b> in the Department of Civil and Environmental Engineering at the University of South Carolina.
 He received both a Ph.D. in Transportation Engineering and an M.S. in Statistics from the <b>University of California, Davis</b>, in 2014 and 2012, respectively, a Master’s degree in Management Science and Engineering from <b>Zhejiang University</b> in 2008, and a Bachelor’s degree in Transportation Engineering from <b>Central South University</b> in 2006.
 </div>
 <br>His research focuses on:
 <div style="padding-left: 0.5em;">
   <ol>